gbozelli/PyCOSim/docs/01-class/RFC_0001_Signal_System_Component_Architecture.md

 Decision 9
 ---------
-WDM is a System capability, with channel structure represented in Signal data/metadata.
+WDM is a System capability.
+Channel structure is represented via an explicit AxisSpec on Signal, not a positional shape convention.

 Decision 10
 ---------